 We propose a pool for Japan because we see particular advantages to the arrangement in the Japanese context, in the short-to-medium term.
 A pool automatically makes every bid available to every consumer, and therefore will help to overcome any unwillingness to compete among traditionally friendly incumbent utilities.

-By permitting bilateral contracts, our proposed pool structure would not interfere with existing contracts between the incumbent power companies.
+By permitting bilateral contracts, our proposed pool structure would not interfere with existing contracts between the incumbent power companies and with their customers.
 At the same time, our proposal would prevent such contracts from blocking transmission access to other competing sources of generation.

 We focus on mechanisms such as VIPPs and privatization of EPDC because we understand that forcing divestiture of assets by the utilities may be very difficult in Japan.